MilitPanchasara/gkb-laravel-employee/README.md

 ## About Employee Management

-Employee Management is the CRUD Application where you have many useful features, such as:
+Employees Management is the CRUD Application where you have many useful features, such as:

 - Adding Data manually or using CSV (Mass intertion).
 - Delete unnecessary records.